opis-colibri/core/README.md

-Opis Colibri
+Opis Colibri Core
 =================

-This is the Opis Colibri framework
+This is the core of the Opis Colibri framework